LionGab/Lion/README.md

 ## 📋 Example Outputs

 <details>
-<summary>Example: "Who is Pietro Schirano?"</summary>
+<summary>Example: "What would a city designed entirely by AI optimize for?"</summary>

 **Generated Questions:**
-1. VP1: Research Pietro Schirano's professional background and career
+1. VP1: Current real-world examples of AI in urban planning
-2. VP2: Analyze contributions and impact on technology/AI
+2. VP2: What metrics would AI optimize for vs human priorities
-3. VP3: Alternative perspectives and criticisms
+3. VP3: Human needs that AI might miss or ignore
-4. VP4: Verify current role and recent activities
+4. VP4: Verify claims about smart cities and human satisfaction

 **Synthesized Result:**
-Comprehensive analysis combining all perspectives...
+AI would create a 98% efficient city with zero traffic jams but potentially zero human joy...
 </details>

 ## 🔧 Configuration